 MM: I am not a huge fan of strenuous workouts that increase my appetite.
 I know you believe in exercising less, but working out smarter!
 What does this entail?

 JS: Listen to your body!
 If you feel like going for a run, go for a run.
-If you feel like yoga, do a yoga session (there are even great videos online – from sites like doyogawithme).
+If you feel like yoga, do a yoga session (there are even great videos online – from sites like doyogawithme and positivehealthandwellness).
 If you feel bored with your workout, try something else and experiment – most gyms offer free introductory classes these days, so get involved that way.
 Also incorporate incidental exercise into your daily routine – go for a walk with your girlfriends or partner, go rock-climbing or trampoline-ing with the kids.

 MM: When you travel you indulge and don’t beat yourself up about it.
 What plan do you follow if you get back to your routine?